 In its raw form, a feline will be able to nibble on lemongrass in moderation.
 However, the oil in lemongrass is toxic, so moderation is key.
 The essential oil of lemongrass is toxic in its processed form.

-Lemongrass poisoning usually only has minor symptoms.
+Lemongrass poisoning usually only has minor signs.
 Your cat will first get a mildly upset stomach and abdominal pain.
 Some may react worse to lemongrass than others.
 A swollen abdomen is also possible.

 Fever can set in if the cat eats an exceptionally high amount of lemongrass.
 Shock and vomiting can occur in more severe cases.